Many of us enjoy the warmth that summer brings. But too much of a good thing could be bad.

 Mistake #3: Keeping curtains and blinds open during the sun’s peak hours

-Although sunlight can add natural lighting to your home, it can also contribute to excessively warm indoor temps, especially during the summer.
+Although sunlight can add natural lighting to your home, it can also contribute to excessively warm indoor temperatures, especially during the summer.

 Minimize the amount of direct sunlight entering your home during daylight hours.

-You can do this by closing your curtains and/or blinds while the sun is out – and by investing in thermal curtains or “blackout curtains”
+You can do this by closing your curtains and/or blinds when the sun is out, and by investing in thermal curtains or blackout curtains.

-These specialized window dressings are composed of thick thermal materials that enable them to keep indoor sunlight to the barest possible minimum.
+These specialized window dressings are composed of thick thermal materials that help keep indoor sunlight to a minimum.
 Thermal curtains can also help prevent cool air from your AC from escaping and hot air from outdoors from entering.

-During the winter months, these curtains help seal in warm air and keep cool air at bay.
+During the winter months, these curtains help keep warm air in and cool air out.

 Cooling an entire house throughout the summer months is no picnic – just ask any homeowner.

-Depending on the size of your home and area, keeping your AC running all summer long can massively deplete your finances.
+Depending on the size of your home and the area, running your AC all summer long can significantly deplete your finances.

-Luckily, there are a number of easy steps you can take to cool your humble abode in a more efficient – and cost-effective manner.
+Luckily, there are several easy steps you can take to cool your humble abode more efficiently and cost-effectively.

-Avoid the 3 common mistakes above to enjoy a consistently cool home this summer without spending a fortune.
+Avoid the three common mistakes above to enjoy a consistently cool home this summer without spending a fortune.

 1 comments